ccache/ccache/CONTRIBUTING.md

 Here are some hints to make the process smoother:

+* Have a look in `ARCHITECTURE.md` for an overview of the source code tree.
 * If you plan to implement major changes it is wise to open an issue on GitHub (or ask in the Gitter room, or send a mail to the mailing list) asking for comments on your plans before doing the bulk of the work.
 That way you can